bcornec/wod-set/profile/USER-GUIDE.md

 Students will generally have between 2 and 4 hours to go through the course, which includes time to review the video replay (if available), follow the Jupyter Notebook instructions, and save their work to their local laptop should they want to do more work in their own environment or retake the workshop.

-Our goal is to provide both a platform that any structure can deploy onsite or in the cloud to support knowledge tranfer for their practitioners, as well as pre-existing content (which the HP DEV team also open sourced) on Open Source technologies.
-Those interested by the deplyment and architecture should read the [dedicated document](DOCUMENTATION.md).
+Our goal is to provide both a platform that any structure can deploy onsite or in the cloud to support knowledge transfer for their practitioners, as well as pre-existing content (which the HP DEV team also open sourced) on Open Source technologies.
+Those interested by the deployment and architecture of the platform should read the [dedicated document](ADMIN-GUIDE.md).

 In the rest of this user's guide, we will use the existing HPE DEV Hackshack platform to explain how things works.
-The only difference between the Open Source platform and HPE's one is the portal, more rich for HPE, providing blog articles, technical documentation, ...
+The only difference between the Open Source platform and HPE's one is the portal, richer for HPE, providing blog articles, technical documentation, ...
 OK Time to start !

 ## How it works